-- 2.3 ACCA and non-ACCA members responsible for a firm's engagements to provide reserved legal activities shall be additionally required to provide undertakings to be bound by the following regulations: - (a) the CILEx Regulation continuing professional development requirements;

-- (b) the Charter, bye-laws and regulations of CILEx insofar as they are appropriate and applicable (other than those relating to members' rights to attend and vote at meetings of CILEx and obligations to pay subscriptions); and - (c) the CILEx Regulation Enforcement procedures and penalties which may be imposed under such provisions insofar as such penalties could be applicable.
+- 2.3 ACCA and non-ACCA members responsible for a firm's engagements to provide reserved legal activities shall be additionally required to provide undertakings to be bound by the following: - (a) the CILEx Regulation continuing professional development regulations; - (b) the CILEx-ACCA Code of Conduct; and - (c) the CILEx Regulation Enforcement procedures and penalties which may be imposed under such provisions insofar as such penalties could be applicable. - (d) the CILEx Regulation-ACCA Handbook.